A Spanner for the Day After: Introduction

 \begin{compactenumA}

-\item \textbf{Exact $\Of(1)$-reliable spanner in one dimension.} Inspired by the reliability of constant degree expanders, we show how to construct an $\Of(1)$-reliable exact spanner on any one-dimensional set of $n$ points with $\Of(n\log{n})$ edges.\footnote{This also improves an earlier preliminary construction by (some of) the authors arXiv:1803.08719.} The idea of the construction is to build a binary tree over the points, and to build bipartite expanders between certain subsets of nodes in the same layer.
+\item \textbf{Exact $\Of(1)$-reliable spanner in one dimension.} Inspired by the reliability of constant degree expanders, we show how to construct an $\Of(1)$-reliable exact spanner on any one-dimensional set of $n$ points with at most $\Of(n \log{n})$ edges.\footnote{This also improves an earlier preliminary construction by (some of) the authors \cite{bho-krsod-18}.} The idea of the construction is to build a binary tree over the points, and to build bipartite expanders between certain subsets of nodes in the same layer.
 One can think of this construction as building different layers of expanders for different resolutions.
 The construction is described in \secref{1:spanner:1:d}.
 See \thmref{useless_constant} for the result.

 \item \textbf{Exact $\epsR$-reliable spanner in one dimension.} One can get added redundancy by systematically shifting the layers.
-Done carefully, this results in a $\epsR$-reliable exact spanner.
+Done carefully, this results in a $\epsR$-reliable exact spanner with $\Of(\epsR^{-6} n \log n)$ edges.
 The construction is described in \secref{eps:r:spanner:1:d}.
 See \thmref{useless_eps} for the result.

-\item \textbf{$\epsR$-reliable $(1+\eps)$-spanners in higher dimensions.} We next show a \emph{surprisingly simple and elegant} construction of $\epsR$-reliable spanners in two and higher dimensions, using a recent result of Chan \etal \cite{chj-lsota-18}, which shows that one needs to maintain only a ``few'' linear orders.
-This immediately reduces the $d$-dimensional problem to maintaining a reliable spanner for each of this orderings, which is the problem we already solved.
-By applying a recursive scheme, using the same idea, we obtain the desired spanner of size $\Of\pth{n \log n (\log \log n)^{6}}$.
+\item \textbf{$\epsR$-reliable $(1+\eps)$-spanners in higher dimensions.} We next show a simple construction of $\epsR$-reliable spanners in $\Re^d$, for $d$ being constant, using a recent result of Chan \etal \cite{chj-lsota-18}, which shows that one needs to maintain only a ``few'' linear orders.
+This immediately reduces the $d$-dimensional problem to maintaining a reliable spanner for each of these orderings, which is the problem we already solved.
+By applying a recursive scheme, using the same idea, we obtain the desired spanner of size $\Of\pth{\eps^{-O(d)} \epsR^{-6} n \log n (\log \log n)^{6}}$.
 See \secref{r:d:general} for details.